 As a trained EMDR therapist, I have found EMDR therapy to be an incredibly powerful tool for healing painful experiences.
-Further, I am trained in Structural Dissociation Theory as well as the Flash Technique and have advanced protocol training in addiction, dissociation, grief, and attachment.
+Further, I am trained in Structural Dissociation Theory as well as the Flash Technique and have advanced protocol training in addiction, dissociation, grief, OCD, and attachment.
 Here is some information that briefly describes EMDR therapy.

 Eye Movement Desensitization and Reprocessing (EMDR) therapy is an evidenced-based psychotherapy treatment originally developed by Dr. Francine Shapiro to help people heal from traumatic and distressing life events.
 Symptom relief is achieved through the processing through of these disturbing events, as well as the emotions, body sensations, images, and negative beliefs associated with them.
 The technique involves a combination of free association and some form of bilateral stimulation, which may unlock the mind’s own capacity to heal.